serverless/boilerplates/aws-python/README.md

 <!--
 title: 'AWS Python Example'
-description: 'This template demonstrates how to deploy a Python function running on AWS Lambda using the traditional Serverless Framework.'
+description: 'This template demonstrates how to deploy a Python function running on AWS Lambda using the Serverless Framework.'
 layout: Doc
-framework: v2
+framework: v4
 platform: AWS
 language: python
 priority: 2
 authorLink: 'https://github.com/serverless'
-authorName: 'Serverless, inc.'
+authorName: 'Serverless, Inc.'
 authorAvatar: 'https://avatars1.githubusercontent.com/u/13742415?s=200&v=4'
 -->

 # Serverless Framework AWS Python Example

-This template demonstrates how to deploy a Python function running on AWS Lambda using the traditional Serverless Framework.
+This template demonstrates how to deploy a Python function running on AWS Lambda using the Serverless Framework.
 The deployed function does not include any event definitions as well as any kind of persistence (database).
 For more advanced configurations check out the [examples repo](https://github.com/serverless/examples/) which includes integrations with SQS, DynamoDB or examples of functions that are triggered in `cron`-like manner.
 For details about configuration of specific `events`, please refer to our [documentation](https://www.serverless.com/framework/docs/providers/aws/events/).

 ## Usage